113ll3/Ibmclouddocscli/reference/ibmcloud/cli_catalog.md

 # Catalog
 {: #ibmcloud_catalog}

-Use the following commands to manage the {{site.data.keyword.Bluemix_notm}} catalog.
+Use the following commands to manage the {{site.data.keyword.Bluemix}} catalog entries, query templates, runtimes and geolocations of data centers.
 {: shortdesc}

 <table summary="ibmcloud commands that you can use to manage the {{site.data.keyword.Bluemix_notm}} catalog.">